 • Role (required): A role from the Organization Roles tab for the identity to assume.
 The organization role assigned will determine what organization level resources this identity can have access to.

-Once you’ve created an identity, you’ll be prompted to configure the authentication method for it.
-Here, select Azure Auth.
+Once you’ve created an identity, you’ll be redirected to a page where you can manage the identity.

 Here’s some more guidance on each field: